Alpha Delta Chi

 Alpha Delta Chi (ΑΔΧ) is an American Christian sorority founded at the University of California, Los Angeles in 1925.
-Its brother fraternity is Alpha Gamma Omega.

 History

 Alpha Delta Chi started at the University of California, Los Angeles in 1925.
 Its ten founders wanted to create a way for women to participate in Greek life without compromising their Christian values.
 The sorority was originally named Areta, which is Greek for "virtue".

 The ten Alpha Delta Chi founders were: